 Strategic review and strategy development

-- Co-designed the 2023 Research-for-Cure Academy.
+- Co-designed the 2023 Research-for-Cure Academy, and following academies.

 - Virtual workshop on “Design approaches for current and future HIV prevention efficacy trials.”
 The event ran over several months in 2020 and 2021 and included 19 presentations and 6 panel discussions covering a range of issues and news developments in the field of HIV prevention clinical studies.